franciscorafart/learning-notes/architecture/clean-architecture.md

 ## Entities / Domain layer

-Entieties are the implementation of critical business rules.
+Entities are the implementation of critical business rules.
 They contain higher level rules and they rarely change.

 Entities => Core business rules (Rarely change)
 Use Cases => Application specific rules (orchestrate entities)